 - 1. Upon termination of a tenant's service, electrical power to any unit listed on the Agreement will remain on and the account will be placed in the Landlord's name.
-The Landlord agrees to pay for all electric energy delivered to each unit when vacant. - 2.
+The Landlord agrees to pay any applicable charges (i.e. daily system charge, energy charge, and demand charge, if applicable) per billing cycle per account for each unit when vacant. - 2.
 The Landlord will contact the District immediately upon termination of a tenant's occupancy to verify tenant's termination date and forwarding address.
 If this contact is not done in a timely matter, the District reserves the right to terminate the Agreement.
 The District will provide written notice to the Landlord when a tenant notifies the District of their intent to move from the premise. - 3.
 The Start Service Fee will be waived when service responsibility transitions to the Landlord's name between tenants. - 4.
 If a Property Manager will be responsible for administration of the Agreement and acting on behalf of the Landlord, the name and address of that party must be listed in the Agreement. - 5.
-Any change in the Landlord and/or Property Manager will terminate the agreement and, if desired, necessitate completion of a new agreement. - 6.
-The Agreement shall remain in full force and effect until notification of cancellation is received in writing, by either party.
+Any change in the Landlord and/or Property Manager will terminate the agreement and, if desired, necessitate completion of a new agreement. - The Agreement shall remain in full force and effect until notification of cancellation is received in writing, by either party.
 Cancellation will result in immediate termination of electric service to all units which the District's records indicate as unoccupied. - 7.
-To protect the Landlord/Property Manager's privacy and for identity verification, the District may require the Landlord to provide their Social Security Number or other proof of identity when inquiring on account information.

-- 8. Should the Landlord's personal account be subject for disconnect for non-payment, the District reserves the right to disconnect service for all addresses associated with the Landlord, through the Agreement, that are currently in his/her name. - 9.
+To protect the Landlord/Property Manager's privacy and for identity verification, the District may require the Landlord to provide their Social Security Number or other proof of identity when inquiring on account information. - 8.
+Should the Landlord's personal account be subject for disconnect for non-payment, the District reserves the right to disconnect service for all addresses associated with the Landlord, through the Agreement, that are currently in his/her name. - 9.
 Should the current tenant's electric account become delinquent, the District reserves the right to disconnect service for non-payment.